cloudsoft/brooklyn-terraform/README.md

 **Editing Configuration File(s) Goes Wrong**

-Manually editing the Terraform configuration file(s) is a risky business(we are only humans, after all) and in case there are errors Apache Brooklyn reflects this situation as well.
+Manually editing the Terraform configuration file(s) is a risky business(we are only humans, after all) and in case there are errors AMP reflects this situation as well.
 In case of duplicate resources, or syntax errors, the `tf.plan` sensor displays `{tf.plan.status=ERROR, <hints about what is wrong>}`.
-There is also a special Apache Brooklyn sensor named `service.problems` that is populated with the details of the error and a very helpful message: `{"TF-ERROR":"Something went wrong.
+There is also a special AMP sensor named `service.problems` that is populated with the details of the error and a very helpful message: `{"TF-ERROR":"Something went wrong.
 Check your configuration.<hints about what is wrong>"}`.
 This sensor causes the Terraform Configuration entity and the application to be reported as being `ON_FIRE`, but the entities matching resources are shown as `RUNNING` since they are not affected by the configuration errors.

 The only action possible in this situation is to repair the broken configuration file(s).
-In about 30 seconds, at the next Apache Brooklyn inspection, all will be well with the world again.
+In about 15-30 seconds, at the next AMP inspection, all will be well with the world again.
 If valid changes were added to the configuration, invoking the `apply` effector is required.

 **Manually Modifying Infrastructure**

-Depending on the cloud provider used and dependencies between resources declared in the Terraform configuration file(s), manually modifying or deleting infrastructure resources has a big change to put the Terraform deployment in an UNRECOVERABLE error state.
+Depending on the cloud provider used and dependencies between resources declared in the Terraform configuration file(s), manually modifying or deleting infrastructure resources is a big change, enough to put the Terraform deployment in an UNRECOVERABLE error state.

 E.g: Terraform configuration declares a tag resource used to tag a VM and the provider is VSphere.
-If the tag is manually deleted, the Terraform deployment goes into an UNRECOVERABLE error state that is reflected in AMP using the `tf.plan` sensor that shows `{tf.plan.message=Terraform in UNRECOVERABLE error state., tf.errors=<...>, tf.plan.status=ERROR, tf.resource.changes=[{resource.addr=.., resource.action=No action.
+If the tag is manually deleted, the Terraform deployment goes into an
+UNRECOVERABLE error state that is reflected in AMP using the `tf.plan` sensor that shows `{tf.plan.message=Terraform in UNRECOVERABLE error state., tf.errors=<...>, tf.plan.status=ERROR, tf.resource.changes=[{resource.addr=.., resource.action=No action.
 Unrecoverable state.}]}`.

 **Note:** Unfortunately, Terraform cannot recover from this state, and neither does AMP.
 Once in this state, effectors become useless, and destroying the resources doesn't work either.
 Clean-up has to be done manually.